genjen123/rshell/README.md

 Bug | Description
 --------------- | ---------------
-Space readings | A space before a command will produce an error echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted exit | exit will work if it is a single command that is not chained together
+Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted Exit | Exit will work if it is a single command that is not chained together

 **Note:** Any program that's bash specific may not work for the shell.
 However, standard cd commands can.